melikechan/melikechan.github.io/README.md

     - [ ] Use Github API to fetch _latest commits_
     - [ ] Implement the frontend of _showcase_
   - [ ] Finish implementing _contact_ section
-    - [ ] Redirect the form to the backend to send an e-mail
 - [ ] Draw graphics for the website (hero and some other things)
 - [ ] Add dark mode